agent0521/Java_TicTacToe/README.md

-# Tic Tac Toe
+# TicTac Toe: Chat and Play

-Welcome to my Tic Tac Toe Game and Chat Program!
+Welcome to my Tic Tac Toe Game and Chat Program made possible using JAVA

 ## Please do the following instructions below:
 1. Extract the folder and open it.